Breaking Bad (franchise): The Broken and the Bad (2020)

 In June 2020, AMC announced The Broken and the Bad, a six-part true crime short-form docuseries inspired by Breaking Bad and Better Call Saul.
-The miniseries explored real-world stories and situations that mirrored the fictional worlds of both shows.
-Episode subjects included the psychology of con artists and hit men, the economics of massive drug operations, as well as a town in the United States that catered to those who suffered from electromagnetic hypersensitivity, a condition that Better Call Saul character Chuck McGill believed afflicted him.
+The miniseries explores real-world stories and situations that mirror the fictional worlds of both shows.
+Episode subjects include the psychology of con artists and hit men, the economics of massive drug operations, as well as a town in the United States that caters to those who suffered from electromagnetic hypersensitivity, a condition that Better Call Saul character Chuck McGill believed afflicted him.
 The miniseries was hosted by Giancarlo Esposito and premiered on the AMC app and AMC.com on July 9, 2020.

 Talk shows

 Talking Bad (2013)

 From August 11, 2013, to September 29, 2013, eight episodes of the live talk show, Talking Bad, aired on AMC, following Breaking Bad.
-The host, Chris Hardwick, and guests—who included celebrity fans, cast members, and Breaking Bad crew members—discussed episodes that aired immediately preceding the talk show.
-Talking Bad was inspired by the success of Talking Dead (also hosted by Hardwick), which airs immediately following new episodes of The Walking Dead, and the talk shows share a similar logo and theme music.
+The host, Chris Hardwick, and guests—including celebrity fans, cast members, and Breaking Bad crew members—discuss episodes that aired immediately preceding the talk show.
+Talking Bad was inspired by the success of Talking Dead (also hosted by Hardwick), which aired immediately following new episodes of The Walking Dead, and the talk shows share a similar logo and theme music.

 Talking Saul (2016–2022)

 From February 15, 2016, to August 8, 2022, six episodes of the live talk show, Talking Saul, aired on AMC, following Better Call Saul.
-The host, Chris Hardwick, and guests—who included celebrity fans, cast members, and Better Call Saul crew members—discussed episodes that aired immediately preceding the talk show.
+The host, Chris Hardwick, and guests—including celebrity fans, cast members, and Better Call Saul crew members—discuss episodes that aired immediately preceding the talk show.
 Talking Saul was inspired by the success of Talking Dead and Talking Bad (both of which were also hosted by Hardwick).